efficientqa/efficientqa.github.io/index.md

 There are also three *restricted* tracks in which contestants will have to upload their systems to our servers, where they will be run in a sandboxed environment, without access to any external resources.
-In these three tracks, the goal is to create:
+In these three tracks, systems will be ranked according to both their accuracy and their size.

-*   The best performing system under 6Gb,
-*   The best performing system under 500Mb,
-*   The smallest system that achieves 25% accuracy.

-Full details of the task definition, tutorials based on existing systems, and a pointer to the leaderboard will be added to this site by the end of June 2020.
+!Full details of the task definition, tutorials based on existing systems, and a pointer to the leaderboard will be added to this site by the end of June 2020.

 ### Human Evaluation